owen-totem-space/1.Markdown/Team/2. Information/USBC Research.md

 tags: research, usbc, usb
 ---
 ## Description

 Examine methods to provide USBC connections in both existing and new rooms.

-Provide some links to example pieces of equipment.

 ---

-### Method 1 - Dongle & Cable
+## Method 1 - Dongle & Cable

 This is the most basic approach.
 Current HDMI cables could be adapted by locking dongles onto the end of them.
 Alternatively provide a USBC - HDMI cable in position.